akilb/viagogo.rb/README.md

 # Viagogo

-Ruby toolkit for working with the GitHub API
+Ruby toolkit for working with the viagogo API

 ## Installation